tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 * Narou.
 [Top 300 Narou stories](http://wiki.wareya.moe/Narou).
 * VN.
 Visual Novels.
-  I don't recommend VNs because most of them are proprietary, but the frequency list may help you detect common words in other types of content.
+  I don't recommend VNs because most of them are proprietary, but the frequency list may help you detect common words in other types of content, for example manga and anime.
 * BCCWJ &mdash; Based on [Long Unit Word list data](https://ccd.ninjal.ac.jp/bccwj/en/freq-list.html).
 * Daijirin.
 Words that appear in the `大辞林` monolingual dictionary.
   You may want to take a look at it if you've decided to go monolingual,